Skip To Main Content

 Staff in ISD are in a multi-year process to collaborate across classrooms and schools to align grading practices with a focus on the following:

-2. Ensuring there is consistency in the types and volume of work expected of students to show they have achieved the essential learnings.
+2. Ensuring there is consistency in the types and volume of work expected of students, within the framework of Universal Design for Learning (flexible means), to show they have achieved the essential learnings.

 3. Ensuring consistency in the syllabus and gradebooks for each course, including how student work is categorized and weighted to result in student grades.